 Why it’s so hard to change your habits

 Don’t worry, it’s not just you.
-Psychologists have scientifically confirmed that, just because we know something is good for us, doesn’t mean we’ll do it.
+Psychologists have scientifically confirmed that just because we know something is good for us doesn’t mean we’ll do it.
+Changing habits is hard.

 They’ve even developed behavior models to better understand the phenomenon.
-One called the health belief model shows that someone has to feel like they’re susceptible to a threat in order to change their behavior.
+One called the health belief model shows that someone must feel like they’re susceptible to a threat to change their behavior.

 It may seem obvious, but outlining behaviors in a scientific way helps psychologists understand why we behave the way we do — and what strategies will be most successful if we want to change our behavior.

-According to Brenna Renn, Ph.D., a clinical psychologist and acting assistant professor in the Department of Psychiatry and Behavioral Sciences at the University of Washington School of Medicine, there are several barriers that keep people from making healthy behavioral changes.
+According to Brenna Renn, an affiliate researcher at the University of Washington Department of Psychiatry and Behavioral Sciences, there are several barriers that keep people from making healthy behavioral changes.

 First, there’s social pressure.
-Unless most of your friends are gym rats, yogis and meal-preppers, it’s likely your peers are influencing you to Netflix and order takeout because that’s what they do, too.
+Unless most of your friends are gym rats, yogis and meal-preppers, it’s likely your peers are influencing you to binge-watch shows and order takeout because that’s what they do, too.

-Plus, when you have so much competing for your time — your job, your side hustle, your pets, your houseplants — the more immediately rewarding thing to do is to relax, and most of us don’t count planking or running as relaxing.
+Plus, when you have so much competing for your time — your job, your side hustle, your pets, your houseplants — the more immediately rewarding thing to do is to relax, and most of us don’t count working out as relaxing.

 Confidence, too, plays a big role, says Renn.